 For RT of 1.22 s, in ideal condition (no, noise, speech level 75 dB), PSA is expected to be about 55% (Imam, 2009), which is inefficient considering both English and Bengali language.

-Calculation of Signal-to-Noise Ratio (SNR):Two factors, affecting the speech intelligibility: Sound diffusion and sound pressure level were calculated in the case jury room.
+Calculation of Signal-to-Noise Ratio (SNR)

+Two factors, affecting the speech intelligibility: Sound diffusion and sound pressure level were calculated in the case jury room.
 Ambient noise and signal were measured to calculate the SNR by comparing the values.